 More than 60 per cent of Healthcare Services revenues are generated by an integrated healthcare model, which is predominantly an employer funded employee benefit healthcare package.
 Medicover receives a contractual fixed fee and in return offers the employee or individual entitlement to a defined range of healthcare services.
 The care is delivered predominantly through Medicover’s own network of clinics and medical facilities with a small reliance on third party health providers.
 Medicover is able to combine efficiently and seamlessly the financing of the services with managing access and demand to its services and providing high quality care, which drives high customer retention and loyalty.
 More than 30 percent of the division’s revenue were generated through the strong and expanding fee-for-service (“FFS”) services where customers pay direct out of pocket for healthcare services as used, and the remaining five percent from public funded sources.

-Currently, Healthcare Services encompasses four hospitals, 96 healthcare centres and 18 fertility clinics spanning Poland, Romania, India, Ukraine and the UK and a partner network of more than 2,000 local healthcare service providers.
+Currently, Healthcare Services encompasses four hospitals, 96 healthcare centres and 18 fertility clinics spanning Poland, Romania, India, Ukraine, and a partner network of more than 2,000 local healthcare service providers.

 4 hospitals and > 100 medical centres